rohan-dhir/TitleParser-App/README.md

 ## Challenges

-This application is in no way a 'one size fits all' solution, however it is an attempt to demonstrate how one may approach the problem by creating a knowledge base of known information of different products and matching the title provided by the user in order to parse it.
+This application is in no way a 'one size fits all' solution, however it is an attempt to demonstrate how one may approach the problem of creating a 'smart' title solution by creating a knowledge base of known information of different products and matching the title provided by the user in order to parse it.

 ## Further Improvment